webage003/bigbangrke/docs/developer_setup.md

 kubectl apply -f examples/complete/envs/dev/source-secrets.yaml

-# We have found that you might need to increase Elastic's memory limits to 3 Gig.
+# We have found that you need to increase Elastic's memory limits to 3 Gig.
+This will be fixed in the code soon.
+But until then you will need to do it.
 If you want to do that you can follow method 2

-# Method 1 - go for it
+# Method 1 - go for it.
+(Note: You don't need to set registryCredentials if you configured registry pull secret on the cluster in previous steps)

 yq r examples/complete/envs/dev/patch-bigbang.yaml 'spec.values' | helm upgrade -i bigbang chart -n bigbang --create-namespace --set registryCredentials.username='<your user>' --set registryCredentials.password=<your cli key> -f -